 PostgreSQL FTS is not a replacement for Elasticsearch in every scenario.
 While PostgreSQL's full-text search is powerful, Elasticsearch may be the better choice when:

 For moderate scale and consistency needs, PostgreSQL Full Text Search is a powerful, built-in alternative.
-Before adding another system to your stack, benchmark the one you already have.
+Before adding another system to your stack, evaluate the one you already have.